interlynk-io/sbommv/examples/github_interlynk_examples.md

 **NOTE**:

-- Useful when neither API nor Release provides SBOMs.
+- Best for repositories without SBOMs in API or releases

 #### 1.3.1 Fetch SBOMs for a Specific GitHub Branch (Tool Method Only)